 Viewing in: English

-This long-forgotten ancient woodland can now be restored into a sanctuary for wildlife, barren fields transformed into vibrant young woodland and an abandoned shack resurrected into a secure home for its resident barn owl.
+This long-forgotten ancient woodland is now being restored into a sanctuary for wildlife, barren fields transformed into vibrant young woodland and an abandoned shack resurrected into a secure home for its resident barn owl.

-All against the breathtaking backdrop of Swansea's famous bay, with views across to Mumbles lighthouse.
+All this is taking place against the breathtaking backdrop of Swansea's famous bay, with views across to Mumbles lighthouse.

-This is our vision for Brynau Wood - now known as Brynau Farm - and its surrounding farmland.
+This is our vision for Brynau Farm and its surrounding farmland.

 Credit: Phil Formby / WTML

 Situated next to Gnoll Country Park, Brynau Farm is ideally placed among Welsh rolling hills and stunning scenery.
-Right now, however, it looks unloved, uncared for and is in urgent need of restoration.
+When it came into our care, it looked unloved, uncared for and was in urgent need of restoration.

 Credit: NERYX / iStock.com

 Ancient woodland like Brynau can't thrive in isolation.
-We aim to plant 150,000 native trees to buffer and protect the wood, linking it with new hedges while fighting the effects of climate change and purifying the air.
+We've already planted thousands of native trees here, and in all we'll plant 150,000 to buffer and protect the wood, linking it with new hedges while fighting the effects of climate change and purifying the air.

 As Brynau is in easy reach of 530,000 people, we have the opportunity to connect much of the Welsh population (18% in fact) with nature and create a peaceful oasis above Neath's urban sprawl.